vimshady/gdbooks/README.md

 I was able to impement the list all requests and specific requests endpoints as well as delete a request endpoint but tripped up on the create request endpoint.
 I wasn't able to pull in data from the request context in order to validate email and book titles.
 That's what I would've done next.

 I'm disappointed I didn't complete the assignment but grateful for this opportunity.

+Library Books
+- Blink
+- Delivering Happiness
+- The War on Normal People
+- Radical Markets
+- Progress and Poverty
+- Development as Freedom
+- Banker to the Poor by
+- Crime and Punishment
+- The Sound and Fury
+- War and Peace
+- Pride and Prejudice